junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He leaves the house for the night again.

 Dean sits down slowly against the wall outside his room, burying his face between his hands, staring at the floor between his knees.
-He presses his eyes sockets with the heels of his palms, so he can stop more tears from coming down.
+He presses his eyess with the heels of his palms, so he can stop more tears from coming down.

 He can't do it to the angel.
 But he can't let his brother suffer and die, too.